HOME > COOKIES

 - Finely chop the chocolate and place together with butter in a small saucepan.
 Melt on the stove on a low heat until completely melted.

-- Dip each cookie halfway into the chocolate then return to the lined baking tray.
-Place on the lined baking tray until the chocolate set completely.
+- Dip each cookie halfway into the chocolate then return to the lined baking sheet.
+Leave until the chocolate set completely.
 If you want to speed up the process, place cookies into the fridge.